-For the Kilauea survey, we used a combination of 3 remote stations in an effort to obtain and use the quietest remote data.
+For the Kilauea survey, we used a combination of 3 remote stations in an effort to select and use the quietest remote data.
 The locations of the remotes relative to the Kilauea and Puna surveys are shown in Figure 1.1.1.
-The stations are denoted: hkml (located approximately 35 km from the caldera on the Mauna Loa side of the Big Island’s Saddle Road) which was used for the first two groups, and Lau and Parker (50 and 60 km from the survey on the Mauna Kea side of the Saddle Road) which were used with the last four groups.
+The stations are denoted: hkml (located approximately 35 km from the caldera on the Mauna Loa side of the Big Island’s Saddle Road) which was used for the first two groups, and Lau and Parker (50 and 60 km from the survey on the Mauna Kea side of the Saddle Road) which were used with the last four of our MT data groups.

-We collected MT data at 18 stations adjacent to Kilauea Caldera and the uppermost East and Southwest Rift Zones.
+In addition to the 3 remote sites, we collected MT data at 18 stations adjacent to Kilauea Caldera and the uppermost East and Southwest Rift Zones.
 The station locations are shown on the map in Figure 1.1.2.
 With the exception of Parker, where two orthogonal magnetic coils were installed, each station consisted of two orthogonal magnetic coils and two orthogonal electric dipoles.
-The orientations of x and y components were 135 and 225 degrees, respectively.
+The orientations of the X and Y components were 135 and 225 degrees, respectively.
 The Ag/AgCl electrodes were placed in bentonite which was kept fully saturated.
-The electrodes were in place for a minimum of 24 hours prior to data acquisition to allow the self-potential signals of the electrodes to stabilize.
-The ambient DC SP signals were bucked to increase sensitivity to small SP variations that we expected during the several days of data acquisition.
-For groups 3-6 we also acquired 12-24 hours of synchronized data at a 1 kHz sampling frequency.
+The electrodes were kept in place for a minimum of 24 hours prior to data acquisition to allow the self-potential signals of the electrodes to stabilize.
+The bucker boxes were used to remove ambient DC SP signals in order to increase sensitivity sufficiently to measure the small SP variations that we expected during the several days of data acquisition.
+For groups 3-6 we also acquired 12-24 hours of synchronous data at a 1 kHz sampling frequency.
 Groups 1 and 2 have only limited time segments at this higher sampling frequency.
-At all station groups data were acquired in a synchronized acquisition for 72 hours at 40 Hz sampling frequency, although data in some recording locations were several hours shorter as a result of instrument problems that occurred at the beginning of some of the recording intervals.
-The long duration of data acquisition allows us to split the 72 hour data into 6 hour segments, and process each 6 hour segment independently.
-This allows us to determine how the results of our analysis vary over time, and isolate signals of interest using the canonical correlation method.
+At all station groups data were synchronously acquired for 72 hours at a 40 Hz sampling frequency, although data in some recording locations were several hours shorter as a result of instrument problems that occurred at the beginning of some of the recording intervals.
+The long duration of data acquisition allowed us to split the 72 hour data into 6 hour segments and to process each 6 hour segment independently.
+This allowed us to determine how the results of our analysis varied over time and to isolate signals of interest using the canonical correlation method described in a subsequent section.